A Very Fundamental Introduction to Publishing

 I once badgered by super-talented then-boyfriend to submit his Photoshop paintings to some sci fi magazines that were looking for cover art.
 He sold one for $50.
 I should note that somehow I am currently single.

 Even if I am not your significant other, you can do what he did just with your own inner cheerleader to do the badgering.
 Lots of midgrade and fan-level magazines are hungry for cover art, as are some Indie publishers.
 If you're a talented art student you can even get your portfolio together and approach some of the higher-ups.
-Look at submission guidelines for details (which is where me-as-a-girlfriend came in handy again: I made a list of all the science fiction magazines I knew that had open submissions for art.
-As a matter of fact, I may still have it in the depths of my Sent email folder.
-Ask me about it in a review to this essay and I'll get in touch).
+Look at submission guidelines for details (which is where me-as-a-girlfriend came in handy again: I made a list of all the science fiction magazines I knew that had open submissions for art).

 Get an agent.
 Really.
 Agents know how to sell books, they know how to get more money for the books they sell, and they can guide you through the harrowing process of negotiating a contract with a publishing house.
 It takes a very strong personality to argue on your own behalf in this sort of thing, and as a new writer, you are at a disadvantage if you attempt it.
 Agents generally get you more money (or reserve more rights, which you can then sell for money) than you would get on your own, which makes them more than worth their 15% cut of the resulting revenue.

 In the years since I first wrote this essay I feel I need to interject: I am suggesting that, if you want your story to be published and widely read, you should get an agent who gets you a publisher.
 There are increasingly ways around this, including selling to an e-press/small publisher and self-publishing on your own.
-They are not yet the most efficient way to get your work out, although for some genres (I will tell you one is LGBT romance, but I will not tell you how I know this) epublishing is not at all a bad way to go.
+They are not yet the most efficient way to get your work out, although for some genres (like LGBT romance, and erotica for all subgenres) epublishing is not at all a bad way to go.
 There are people who make a living off selling ebooks.
 I am not one of them and I cannot tell you how to become one of them.
 You came to this essay because you have wonderful stories, but you are uncertain how marketing them works.
 Publishers know how marketing them works.
 Get a publisher.
 Get an agent.